 I think they all did pretty alright.

-KrisFlyer has been many years in the making, and while it may be a relatively niche program on the world stage, it’s certainly the most important one here in Singapore.
-Whether you’re a bank, a hotel, a food delivery platform, or a shopping rewards program, you have to partner with KrisFlyer if you hope to gain any sort of traction in this market.
+KrisFlyer has been many years in the making, and while it may be a relatively niche programme on the world stage, it’s certainly the most important one here in Singapore.
+Whether you’re a bank, a hotel, a food delivery platform, or a shopping rewards programme, you have to partner with KrisFlyer if you hope to gain any sort of traction in this market.